Inferring couplings in networks across order-disorder phase transitions: Introduction

-Here we investigate the efficacy of DCA at different temperatures across order-disorder phase transitions.
-Although DCA surpasses traditional local statistical approaches in analyzing amino acid sequence data, its relative success hinges on the data structure.
-We show that a local method based on thresholding pairwise correlations can easily outperform DCA at all temperatures when data are sparse.
-More data improve DCA most significantly in the ordered phase where strong indirect correlations limit the performance of local methods.
-While criticality is associated with diverging Fisher information~\cite{Brody:95,Janke:04,Crooks:07,Mastromatteo:11,Prokopenko:11}, we do not observe its direct effects when inferring interactions.
-Instead we attribute the accuracy maximum at an intermediate temperature to the emergence of macroscopic order at low temperatures and high thermal noise level at high temperatures.
-Our results offer a first step towards a quantitative understanding of the intertwined nature of inference, models and data structure.
+Here we investigate the efficacy of DCA in inferring pairwise couplings from samples drawn from ferromagnetic spin models on random graphs at different temperatures across order-disorder phase transitions, see Fig~\ref{fig:schematic}.
+We demonstrate that the inference quality depends on data structure; in particular, better inference methods need not be more elaborate nor computationally more expensive.
+We show that a simple method based on thresholding pairwise correlations can easily outperform DCA at all temperatures when data are sparse{\textemdash}a condition applicable to nearly all amino acid sequence datasets.
+We find further that more data improve DCA most significantly in the ordered phase where strong indirect correlations limit the performance of local methods.
+Interestingly we do not observe direct effects of criticality despite its association with diverging Fisher information~\cite{Brody:95,Janke:04,Crooks:07,Mastromatteo:11,Prokopenko:11}.
+Instead we attribute the accuracy maximum at an intermediate temperature to the competition between the emergence of macroscopic order at low temperatures and high thermal noise level at high temperatures.
+Our work underscores the necessity to characterise the role of data structure when evaluating inference methods and offers a first step towards a deeper understanding of the intertwined nature of inference, models and data structure.